 The contest usually runs in the first few weeks of December when the waves are pumping.

-There is also a small tented surf village set up in the main car park where you can grab food, buy some surf comp merchandise, and even meet the surfers.
+A small tented surf village is set up in the main car park where you can grab food, buy some surf comp merchandise, and even meet the surfers.

 The setting for this competition is also spectacular.
 The Banzai Pipeline wave breaks right in front of a beautiful golden sand beach lined with palm trees and cool beachfront cabins.